 Perhaps an even better idea is to create content about the merchant you’d like to join before signing up.
-Position yourself as someone who stands to send that company traffic.
+Then, position yourself as someone who stands to send that company traffic.

-As a Lasso affiliate, you gain access to a higher payout tier when you’re also a customer.
+As a Lasso affiliate and preferred partner, you gain access to a higher payout tier ($49 per conversion) when you’re a customer.

 Joining Too Many Affiliate Programs

 Concentrate on a few affiliate programs (and products) when first starting.
-Your efforts will be better spent, you’ll produce higher quality content, and you’ll have a sharper focus.
+Then, your efforts will be better spent; you’ll produce higher quality content and have a sharper focus.